docsforadobe/javascript-tools-guide/9 - Integrating XML into JavaScript/the-xml-object.rst

   This returns all books that have been assigned to the "kids" namespace.

-- If you have set a default namespace, you can still access all objects that do not have any specific namespace assignment by using a :ref:`Namespace object <missing link>` for the empty string, which is the default creation case::
+- If you have set a default namespace, you can still access all objects that do not have any specific namespace assignment by using a :ref:`namespace-object` for the empty string, which is the default creation case::

     var emptyNS = new Namespace ();